-A microSD connector is located on the backside of the board as shown in Figure 52 below.
-The SD card is not supplied with the board.
+A microSD connector is located on the backside of the board as shown in Figure 59 below.
+The microSD card is not supplied with the board.

-Figure 52. uSD Connector
+Figure 59. microSD Connector

 When plugging in the SD card, the writing on the card should be up.
 Align the card with the connector and push to insert.
 Then release.
 There should be a click and the card will start to eject slightly, but it then should latch into the connector.
 To eject the card, push the SD card in and then remove your finger.
 The SD card will be ejected from the connector.